sdemjanenko/data_binding_with_backbone_epoxy_computeds/README.md

 In the above example, I added the fullName helper method.
 By making it a computed, I can use the fullName function in an Backbone.Epoxy.View and any time firstName or lastName changes, the view will update the DOM attached to the fullName method.

+When Backbone.Epoxy constructs an instance, it runs all the computeds, registering the dependencies by marking which models have their .get() methods called and the attributes that have been gotten.

 Other Libraries